-- Same-day delivery to an Empower checking account
+- Same-day or instant delivery to an Empower checking account

 - No credit check

 - Monthly fee of $8

 Empower is best for people needing an occasional small cash boost.
 Its cash advance option starts at $10, and if you meet checking account balance and income requirements, you could borrow up to $250 per pay period.

 Empower is a relatively simple cash advance app, and requirements to qualify for the full $250 advance have loosened over time.
 However, there are multiple complaints about Empower’s customer service and mobile app — with many customers reporting billing errors, low cash advance amounts and inexplicable bugs that make the app unusable for withdrawing cash.

 To be sure you're getting the best deal check out other cash advance options before downloading the Empower app.

 Empower doesn't provide much information about how its service works online.
 It states you can borrow between $25 and $250, but doesn't explain how a user can qualify for these amounts.

 - Maximum withdrawal.$250

 In addition to a fee-based instant transfer service, it has two free options for receiving funds: transferring your advance to your Empower debit card in minutes or via ACH into your paycheck account typically within one business day.